 Lodi Bottles of Syrah, Cabernet and Zinfandel Wine

-During a recent visit proprietor Joe Berghold poured us a bottle of his 2012 Foot Stomp Zinfandel and told us the story of how he became a winemaker.
-Joe had worked for Southern California companies for years, saying he had done well, “But the failures in life would take a couple of hours to tell, while my successes would take about 10 minutes.”
-And then he tells the story of how he came to being a winemaker.
+During a recent visit proprietor Joe Berghold poured us a sample of his 2012 Foot Stomp Zinfandel. telling us stories of becoming a winemaker.
+Joe worked in Southern California companies for years, saying he had done well, “But the failures in life would take a couple of hours to tell, while my successes would take about 10 minutes.”
+And then he tells the story of how he came to winemaker.

-His daughter was living in Lodi, renting a house in a vineyard.
-She called one day to tell him the house was for sale, asking if he was interested in buying it.
-It turned out the entire vineyard could be purchased for just a few dollars more, so he bought the entire estate in 1986.
-The only problem was it was planted with Tokay and Pinot Grigio grapes, hardly a noble grape to be seen.
+His daughter, renting a house in a Lodi vineyard, called one day telling him the house was for sale and asking if he was interested in buying it.
+It turns out the entire vineyard could be purchased for just a few dollars more, so he bought the entire estate in 1986.
+The only problem: their fields were planted with Tokay and Pinot Grigio grapes.
+Hardly a noble grape to be seen.

 He eventually bought land around him and started planting more notable grape, like Syrah, Cabernet Sauvignon and Viognier.
-The 85 acres he collected produced grape sold to other winemakers.
-In 1999 he and his wife Kay produced their first Syrah bottle of wine, followed the next year by a bottle of Viognier.
+The 85 acres he farmed during these early days produced grape sold to other winemakers.
+In 1999 he and his wife Kay created their first Syrah bottle of wine.
+Followed the next year by a bottle of Viognier.

-Being antique collectors as well they decorate their large tasting rooms with Victorian collectibles.
+As well as being vintners, they are antique collectors, decorating their large tasting rooms with Victorian collectibles.
 We’ve seen it at Christmas and it’s always a sight to see, with 6 foot Santas (and Mrs. Claus), player organs and all form of Victorian antiques.

 What did we taste?

 2010 Cabernet Sauvignon/Syrah (soft Cab with a dry nose) $26 ✰+